 WW-P Regional School District elementary schools have building based teams which are designed to assist students who are experiencing learning, behavior or health difficulties and assist staff in addressing students' needs (Intervention and Referral Services/Student Assistance Committee).
-Character Education is an underlying theme of the school culture.
 Activities are infused into the school environment to encourage and promote responsible and respectful behaviors.